grafana/mimir/docs/sources/architecture/querier.md

 1. Periodically download the [bucket index]({{< relref "../operating-grafana-mimir/blocks-storage/bucket-index.md" >}}) (default)
 2. Periodically scan the bucket

-The minimum and maximum timestamp metadata is the only information a querier requires from a block.
+Queriers do not need any content from blocks except their metadata, which includes the minimum and maximum timestamp of samples within the block.

 ### Bucket index enabled (default)